LambdaSharp/Alexa-AdventureBot-Challenge/README.md

 # λ# AdventureBot - June 2017 Hackathon
 AdventureBot is an [Amazon Alexa Skill](https://developer.amazon.com/alexa-skills-kit) for powering voice-based adventures on Alexa-enabled devices.
-AdventureBot includes a game library, an AWS Lambda function, a command line utility, and an Alexa Skill definitionn to get you going as quickly as possible.
+AdventureBot includes a game library, an AWS Lambda function, a command line utility, and an Alexa Skill definition to get you going as quickly as possible.

-## Pre-requesites
+## Pre-requisites
 The following tools and accounts are required to complete these instructions.

 * [Install .NET Core 1.x](https://www.microsoft.com/net/core)